 Cashwell is an alumna of Longwood University, where she earned a bachelor’s degree in liberal studies and education.
 She earned a master’s degree in education administration and supervision from the George Washington University.
 Cashwell also earned a doctorate from George Washington, in education administration and policy studies.
 She is originally from Virginia Beach.

-As superintendent, Dr. Kinlaw oversees the Division Leadership Team, or “DLT”, which is comprised of the departments of Instruction, Instructional Support, Finance and Administration, Operations, Human Resources, and Communications and Public Relations.
+As superintendent, Cashwell oversees the Division Leadership Team, or DLT, which is comprised of the departments of Instruction, Instructional Support, Finance and Administration, Operations, Human Resources, and Communications and Public Relations, and Equity and Diversity.

 Henrico County Public Schools is the sixth largest public school division in the Commonwealth of Virginia.
 HCPS has 72 schools and program centers serving more than 50,000 students.

 a collection of travels, reflections and next steps from her first 100 days.